-We also look at how the fund has performed against its peers, both within the Investment Association (IA) sector and against a customised peer group provided by an independent third party, Broadridge (see the Comparable Market Rates section on p12 for more information).
+We also look at how the fund has performed against its peers, both within the Investment Association (IA) sector and against a customised peer group provided by an independent third party, Broadridge (see the comparable market rates section on page 9 for more information).

 Broadridge is a global consultant to the financial services industry.
-This is the fourth year we are working with Broadridge on the Assessment of Value.
+This is the fifth year we are working with Broadridge on the Assessment of Value.

-We acknowledge that sometimes funds will underperform their investment objectives given their particular investment style.
-We consider a number of measures over that time period to make a judgement on whether or not the investment objectives are being met, including specific sustainability, income or volatility objectives where applicable.
+We acknowledge that sometimes funds will underperform their investment objective given their particular investment style.
+We consider a number of measures over the performance period to make a judgement on whether or not the investment objective is being met, including specific sustainability, income or volatility objectives where applicable.

-We review the performance of all funds as part of the Assessment of Value process.
-Additionally, we hold Asset Class Risk and Performance Committees every quarter which evaluate the performance of our funds against the expectations set (see the Assessment of Value report lifecycle section on p17 for more information on our governance process).
+As part of our continuous reviews, we hold Asset Class Risk and Performance Committees every quarter which evaluate the performance of our funds against the expectations set (see the Assessment of Value report lifecycle section on page 13 for more information on our governance process).

-Our initial review of all share classes identified that 37 out of the 82 funds are demonstrating value in the performance area.
-After further qualitative analysis on the remaining 45 funds, we concluded that, in total, 74 out of the 82 funds, are demonstrating value.
+Of the 85 funds in scope, we have determined that 4 have insufficient data to provide investors with a useful assessment of the funds' performance.
+Of the remaining 81 funds, our initial review of all share classes identified that 38 are demonstrating value in the performance area.
+After further qualitative analysis on the remaining 43 funds, we concluded that, in total, 73 out of the 81 funds, are demonstrating value.